-This activity is a simulation.
+This activity is a simulation..

-- Discrimination against people who are different. - The mechanisms that maintain minorities in an underprivileged position in our society.
+Discrimination against people who are different.
+The mechanisms which maintain minorities in an underprivileged position in our society.

-- To experience discrimination - To analyse how we discriminate against certain social groups and at the same time blame them for the situation they are in. - To raise awareness about how we help preserve unfair social structures.
+- To experience discrimination. - To analyse how we discriminate against certain social groups and at the same time blame them for the situation they are in. - To raise awareness about how we help preserve unfair social structures.

-Group size: Maximum 40.
+Maximum 40.
 You will need to divide participants into four subgroups.